Semiparametric point process modeling of blinking artifacts in PALM: Abstract

 \section{Abstract}

 Photoactivated localization microscopy (PALM) is a powerful imaging technique for characterization of protein organization in biological cells.
 Due to the stochastic blinking of fluorescent probes, and camera discretization effects, each protein gives rise to a cluster of artificial observations.
-These blinking artifacts are an obstacle for qualitative analysis of PALM data, and tools for their correction are in high demand.
-We develop the Independent Blinking Cluster point process (IBCpp) family of models, and present results on the mark correlation function.
-We then construct the PALM-IBCpp - a semiparametric IBCpp tailored for PALM data.
-We describe a procedure for estimation of parameters, which can be used without parametric assumptions on the spatial organization of proteins.
-The parameters include the kinetic rates that control blinking, and as such can be used to correct subsequent data analysis.
-The method is demonstrated on real data, and in a simulation study, where blinking artifacts were precisely quantified in a range of realistic settings.
+These blinking artifacts are an obstacle for quantitative analysis of PALM data, and tools for their correction are in high demand.
+We develop the Independent Blinking Cluster point process (IBCpp) family of models, which is suited for modeling of data from single-molecule localization microscopy modalities, and we present results on the mark correlation function.
+We then construct the PALM-IBCpp - a semiparametric IBCpp tailored for PALM data, and we describe a procedure for estimation of parameters, which can be used without parametric assumptions on the spatial organization of proteins.
+Our model is validated on nuclear pore complex reference data, where the ground truth was accurately recovered, and we demonstrate how the estimated blinking parameters can be used to perform a blinking corrected test for protein clustering in a cell expressing the adaptor protein LAT.
+Finally, we consider simulations with varying degrees of blinking and protein clustering to shed light on the expected performance in a range of realistic settings.

 \keywords{Photoactivated localization microscopy \and Multiple blinking \and Spatio-temporal point patterns \and Mark correlation function \and Moment-based estimation \and Second-order characteristics}